warriorguo/zertcore5/README.md

 This is my own server framework covering the mainly requests of my work.
 It has evolved into the 5 version.
-The last version 4 framework was used in a mobile game named Clash of Leagues, but it got deprecated since it lacks of many core modules such as multi-thread,
+The last version 4 framework was used in a mobile game named Clash of Leagues, but it got deprecated since it lacks of many core modules such as multi-thread, RPC etc.

-RPC.

 The goals of this framework:
 1. Define the way to develop server application.